 Please note that even if you do not have to report this income to HMRC you may still need to report it for some means tested benefits, such as universal credit.

-If you have more than one type of trading or miscellaneous income you can still only claim one trading allowance but you can choose how to allocate the allowance between your income sources.
-This is best illustrated by an example.
-But remember you can’t claim expenses when you claim the trading allowance, so the effect of this needs to be considered too.
+If you have more than one type of trading, casual or miscellaneous income you can still only claim one trading allowance but you can choose how to allocate the allowance between your income sources.
+This is best illustrated by the example of Boris below.
+But remember you cannot claim tax relief for business expenses when you claim the trading allowance, so the effect of this needs to be considered too.
 It may not be beneficial to claim the trading allowance at all.

 Boris has recently started his own self-employed web design business.
-He also buys and sells items on an on-line auction website from time to time.
-During the 2017/18 tax year his income and expenses were as follows:
+He also buys and sells items on an online auction website from time to time.
+During the 2018/19 tax year his income and expenses were as follows: